anonymous-editor/BRMM/README.md

 ## Mod Showcase:

 > [!TIP]
-> Be sure to open the video in a new tab because it will override this website.
+> Be sure to open the video in a new tab.

 HUGE thanks to Andi_pog for making this vid to showcase BRMM.